 Like other wallets, core wallets have private keys and public keys.
 Private keys give the holder full access and control over the funds in a wallet.
 Public keys, on the other hand, are a wallet’s address on the blockchain.
 Unlike other types of wallets, though, core wallets don’t have seed phrases.
 They only have optional passwords/passphrases.

 The information for your Bitcoin Core wallet is stored in the wallet.dat file, which can be password-protected.
-If you do so, as long as you remember the password, you can change it through the Bitcoin Core client.
+If you do so, you can change it in the Bitcoin Core client as long as you remember the password.
 If you forget it, go through all the passwords that it might be.
 Write down incorrect choices as you go to shorten this process as much as possible.

-Being non-custodial, these wallets generate your private keys for you and store them on your device.
+Since these wallets are non-custodial, they generate your private keys for you and store them on your device.
 This gives you full control over them and thus, unrestricted access to your cryptocurrencies.
-In contrast, wallets that don’t give you your private keys are said to be custodial.
+In contrast, wallets that don’t give you your private keys are considered custodial.

 When it comes to public keys, you can generate new ones for each transaction.
 You’ll still be able to access your funds since the core wallet stores a private key for all your addresses.
-This is a security feature aimed at increasing privacy.
+It is a security feature designed to enhance privacy.

-Note that using a core wallet requires you to download the entire blockchain of the cryptocurrency it supports.
-This explains the ‘core’ in its name.
-It regularly syncs with the network to ensure you have the correct and updated version.
+Note that using a core wallet requires downloading the entire blockchain of the cryptocurrency it supports.
+That’s why ‘core’ is in its name.
+It regularly syncs with the network to ensure you have the latest version.
 That way, you’re running a full node of the protocol.

 A node is a computer that stores a complete copy of the blockchain.
 The more nodes in a particular network and the more spread out they are, the more decentralized the network is.
 So, by downloading a core wallet, you add a node to the network, making it more decentralized.